History of Scandinavian Studies (Nordic) at UW-Madison

 In 2010, the ScanDesign Foundation by Inger and Jens Bruun, based in Seattle, Washington, established a study abroad fellowship program at the University of Wisconsin-Madison.
 The program is designed to foster Danish-American relations by providing generous financial support to undergraduate and graduate students who have been accepted to study abroad in Denmark.

-Folklore Studies is a multidisciplinary field of study concerned with the documentation and analysis of verbal, customary, musical, material, and performance traditions.
-From oral stories to folksongs, dance to fiber arts, students in Folklore Studies use ethnographic methods to examine how traditions are sustained, revived, modified, or invented by individuals and communities.
-CLFS offers courses on form, theory, methods, and public presentation, with an emphasis on cross-cultural approaches.
+The Folklore Program is a multidisciplinary field of study concerned with the documentation and analysis of verbal, customary, musical, material, and performance traditions.
+From oral stories to folksongs, dance to fiber arts, students in the Folklore Program use ethnographic methods to examine how traditions are sustained, revived, modified, or invented by individuals and communities.
+The Folklore Program is housed within GNS+ and offers courses on form, theory, methods, and public presentation, with an emphasis on cross-cultural approaches.